wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 You'll notice that we are using the Vonage [Node Server SDK](https://github.com/vonage/vonage-node-sdk) to access the [Messages API](https://developer.vonage.com/messages/overview).
 Because the Messages API is currently in Beta, we require the Beta version of our SDK.

-In order to setup our server, we're going to need some information from the [Vonage Developer Dashboard](https://dashboard.nexmo.com/).
-First we'll create a [new Vonage Application](https://dashboard.nexmo.com/applications/new).
+To set up our server, we're going to need some information from the [Vonage Developer Dashboard](https://dashboard.nexmo.com/).
+First, we'll create a [new Vonage Application](https://dashboard.nexmo.com/applications/new).
 Give it a nice name like isItDelivering.
 And then click "Generate public and private key".

 ![Generate Public/Private Key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/group-1-25-.png "Generate Public/Private Key")